pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

 got error... the project is not running on browser(google chrome,firefox,microsoft edge) wow its running on firefox review the route pattern in startup.cs

+--> 2023-02-03 <--
+1510
+clone the repository PargatBookStore in Github..test it ... done 1525
+Created the .md File and pulled it.